QuantEcon/lecture-python-advanced.myst/lectures/BCG_incomplete_mkts.md

    effect temporarily treating them as Big $K,B$ values.
 Thus, in this step 6 little k, b are frozen at guessed at value of K, B.)
-   Fixing the values of $V$, $b$ and $k$, compute optimal choices of consumption $c^i$ with households’ FOCs.
+   Fixing the values of $V$, $b$ and $k$, compute optimal choices of consumption $c^i$ with consumers’ FOCs.
    Assume that only agent 2 holds debt: $\xi^2 = b$ and that both agents hold equity: $0 <\theta^i < 1$ for $i=1,2$.
 1. Set high and low bounds for equity holdings for agent 1 as  $\theta^1_h$ and $\theta^1_l$.
 Guess